 Since 1968, the New River Train has been taking travelers on an annual fall excursion through the scenic New River Gorge in West Virginia.
-The 300 mile round-trip by special excursion train runs from Huntington, WV to Hinton, WV and back with a 65 mile long stretch through the New River Gorge and two sightseeing stops.
+The 300-mile round-trip journey takes a special excursion from Huntington to Hinton and back with a 65-mile-long stretch through the New River Gorge and two sightseeing stops.

 The New River Train Excursion is much more than just a fall foliage train ride.
 Much of this stretch of the New River Gorge is inaccessible by car, making the trip a unique opportunity to view the beautiful New River Gorge up close.

 You'll pass ghost towns, old coal mining sites, and numerous scenic spots tucked deep into the Gorge.
 Guides onboard each car point out the various ghost towns and remains of old coal mining sites still visible along the route of the railroad through the Gorge.
 This is a long day, so be sure you wear comfortable clothes and good walking shoes and get a good night's sleep before you go.

 What to Expect on the Tour

 The day-long, 300-mile New River Train excursion also offers a chance to tour the historic Thurmond Depot, plus a three-hour layover in Hinton, where Railroad Day festivities include food, arts and crafts, and entertainment.